📚 Recommended Reads

 This is an ever-evolving list of my recommended books and guides.
 It scratches the surface of what I’d recommend.

 If you see 🎯 next to the title, it's a personal favorite of mine - a book I regularly reference.
-If you don't have it, click the title and order that bad boy today.
+If you don't have it, click the title and order it now.

 - 🎯🎯 7 Habits of Highly Effective People, The - Stephen R. Covey